-- 2 Specific qualifications for rank should be determined by the department and/or college with approval by - 3 the Office of the Provost.
-These qualifications should be made explicit in the unit's bylaws and - consistently applied during promotion considerations, as well as when initial appointments are requested 4 - 5 at ranks beyond the entry level. - 6 Typically, initial NTTF appointments will be made at the entry level rank in a category.
-When - 7 appropriate, the department head may recommend to the dean and chief academic officer an initial - 8 appointment at a rank higher than the entry level rank for a non-tenure-track category.
-Such - 9 recommendations need support from the representative body of faculty voting on the NTTF appointment - and should be accompanied by a detailed rationale that references departmental criteria for each rank in 10 - 11 the appropriate title series and promotional standards.
-If the administrator making the request is a - 12 department head or director, the dean will also need to make an independent recommendation that - 13 considers any college-level standards and expectations
+Typically, initial non-tenure-track NTTF appointments will be made at the lowest entry level rank in a category.
+In unusual circumstances When appropriate, the department head, with the prior permission of the dean and the chief academic officer, may recommend to the applicable chancellor dean and chief academic officer an initial appointment at a rank higher than the lowest entry level rank for a non-tenure-track category.
+In such cases, appointment rank is made commensurate with the expertise and academic eredentials of the individual.
+Such recommendations need support from the representative body of faculty voting on the NTTF appointment and should be accompanied by a detailed rationale that references departmental criteria for each rank in the appropriate title series and promotional standards.
+If the administrator making the request is a department head or director, the dean will also need to make an independent recommendation that considers any college-level standards and expectations